kalfeher/CDS-EPP-Mapping/draft-feher-cds-epp-mapping.md

 # Registrar Initial Trust Models

-There are currently two current or proposed methods for establishing initial trust, which do not require registrant use of a UI or API.
+In addition to the proposed methods for establishing initial trust found in {{!RFC8078}}, an additional method {{!draft-thomassen-dnsop-dnssec-bootstrapping}}which does not require registrant interaction is also discussed here.
-Those are RFC8078, and draft-thomassen-dnsop-dnssec-bootstrapping.

 ## RFC8078
 RFC8078 proposes several models that a parent may use for managing initial trust.
 These models assume that it is the parent which will observe any CDS/CDNSKEY signals and it will also be the parent which manages the initial trust solution.